csound/manual/docs/opcodes/OSCinit.md

 ### Initialization

-_ihandle_ -- handle returned that can be passed to any number of OSClisten opcodes to receive messages on this port.
+_ihandle_ -- handle returned that can be passed to any number of *osclisten* opcodes to receive messages on this port.

 _iport_ -- the port on which to listen.

 ### Performance

 The listener runs in the background.
-See OSClisten for details.
+See *osclisten* for details.

 ## Examples